Bylaws of the Libertarian Party of Connecticut (PDF)

 2. Agreement with the Aims and Purpose of Article I

 To be a Regular Member, an individual must also be a resident of the State of Connecticut and

 Section 2 Dues

-Each Member shall be subject to biennial dues as established by a two-thirds vote of the State Central Committee.
+Each Member shall be responsible for annual dues as established by a two-thirds (⅔) vote of

 Section 3 Categories of Membership